-Planning ahead for flooding will protect you and your family, your property, your finances and your piece of mind.
-This is especially true if you live in a Federal Emergency Management Agency (FEMA) designated flood zone.
-To find out more about flood zones, see Flood Zones.
+Planning ahead for flooding will protect you and your family, your property, your finances and provide piece of mind, especially true if you live in a Federal Emergency Management Agency (FEMA) designated flood zone.

 - Six inches of swiftly moving water can knock you off your feet, so don't walk through flooded areas.

-- Flooded streets may hide areas of washed out streets.
-Water may be deeper than it looks; use caution in these areas.
+- Flooded streets may hide areas of washed out streets, so use caution as water may be deeper than it looks.

 - Vehicles can be swept away in just two feet of moving water, so don't drive through flooded areas.
-If your car stalls, abandon it and move to high ground.
+If your car stalls, abandon it and move to higher ground.
 More people drown in their cars than anywhere else during flooding.

-- Flash flood waters can roll boulders, tear out trees, destroy buildings and obliterate bridges.
+- Flash flood waters can roll boulders, tear out trees, destroy buildings and bridges.

 - Electric current passes easily through water, so stay away from downed power lines and electrical wires.
 Electrocution is a major source of deaths in floods.